-For the three months ended March 31, 2021, our effective tax rate was 22.1% as we recognized income tax expense from continuing operations of \$1.5 million on income from continuing operations of \$6.9 million.
-The effective tax rate of 22.1% was more favorable than the statutory rate, inclusive of state income taxes, of 26.6%, primarily due to a discrete tax benefit for share-based compensation awards that vested during the first quarter of 2021.
+For the three months ended June 30, 2021, our effective tax rate was 21.3% as we recognized income tax expense from continuing operations of \$3.5 million on income from continuing operations of \$16.3 million.
+The effective tax rate of 21.3% was more favorable than the statutory rate, inclusive of state income taxes, of 26.6%, primarily due to a discrete tax benefit related to electing the Global Intangible Low-Taxed Income ("GILTI") high-tax exclusion retroactively for the 2018 tax year.
+On July 20, 2020, the U.S. Treasury issued and enacted final regulations related to GILTI that allow certain U.S. taxpayers to elect to exclude foreign income that is subject to a high effective tax rate from their GILTI inclusions.
+The GILTI high-tax exclusion is an annual election and is retroactively available.
 This favorable item was partially offset by certain nondeductible expense items.

-For the three months ended March 31, 2020, our effective tax rate was 21.0% as we recognized an income tax benefit from continuing operations of \$11.2 million on a loss from continuing operations of \$53.5 million.
-The effective tax rate of 21.0% was less favorable than the statutory rate, inclusive of state income taxes, of 26.0% primarily due to certain nondeductible expense items, non-deductible losses on our investments used to fund our deferred compensation liability, and the nondeductible portion of the goodwill impairment charges recorded during the first quarter of 2020.
-These unfavorable items were partially offset by a discrete tax benefit for share-based compensation awards that vested during the quarter and the discrete tax benefit for the remeasurement of a portion of our income tax receivable as a result of the enactment of the CARES Act in the first quarter of 2020.
+For the three months ended June 30, 2020, our effective tax rate was 20.1% as we recognized income tax expense from continuing operations of \$3.4 million on income from continuing operations of \$17.0 million.
+The effective tax rate of 20.1% was more favorable than the statutory rate, inclusive of state income taxes, of 26.0%, primarily due to the year-to-date pre-tax losses and the impact during the quarter of certain nondeductible expense items, including the nondeductible portion of the goodwill impairment charges, based on the attribution of those expenses to the quarter in accordance with the allocation of income tax expense on a current year-to-date basis.
+The effective tax rate also reflected the positive impact of certain federal tax credits.
+See Note 4 "Goodwill and Intangible Assets" within the notes to our consolidated financial statements for additional information on the goodwill impairment charges recognized in the first quarter of 2020.

 The CARES Act, which was signed into law on March 27, 2020, is an approximately \$2 trillion emergency economic stimulus package in response to the COVID-19 outbreak, which among other items, includes income tax provisions relating to net operating loss carryback periods and technical corrections to tax depreciation methods for qualified improvement property.
-During 2020, as a result of the CARES Act, we recognized a \$1.5 million tax benefit related to the remeasurement of a portion of our income tax receivable for the federal net operating loss incurred in 2018 and the expected federal net operating loss in 2020 that will be carried back to prior year income, both for a refund at the higher, prior year tax rate.
+As a result of electing the retroactive GILTI high-tax exclusion during the second quarter of 2021, we recognized a \$1.0 million tax benefit of which \$0.4 million related to carrying back our increased 2018 federal net operating loss to prior year income for a refund at the higher, prior year tax rate, as provided for under the CARES Act.